awsdocs/amazon-appstream2-developer-guide/doc_source/client-system-requirements-feature-support.md

 ## Feature and Device Support<a name="client-feature-support"></a>

-The AppStream 2\.0 client supports the following features and peripheral devices\.
+The AppStream 2\.0 client supports the following features and devices\.

 **Topics**
 + [Native Application Mode](#feature-support-native-application-mode)